If you’re an entrepreneur starting out on LinkedIn, do these 4 things

 Plus, it's the fastest way to build community, confidence, and visibility.

-When you're just starting out, engage with anything that strikes your fancy...
+When you're just starting out, feel free to engage with anything post strikes your fancy...

 Comment with encouraging remarks, like "I love this!"